Hannyyoop/Hannyyoop/README.md

 ## Contributions

 I am open to collaborating on interesting projects and contributing to open source.
-Please contact me if you have any suggestions or projects you'd like to work on together.
+Don't hesitate to contact me with any suggestions or projects you'd like to work on together.

 Thank you for visiting my profile!